Query Streams from Confluent Cloud

 -

-Click Create Kafka cluster API key and enter the name of your Viridian cluster in the description.
+Click Create Kafka cluster API key and enter the name of your Cloud cluster in the description.
 This name helps you remember that your cluster is using that API key the next time you view them in Confluent Cloud.

 -